 Acts 17:25 Neither is worshipped with men's hands, as though He needed anything, seeing He gives to all life, and breath, and all things.

 In his sermonette, David [Grabbe] read Psalm 104 where the psalmist listed some of the things we take for granted.
 It says in Hebrews 1 that "He upholds all things by the word of His power."
-We kind of think maybe that God just committed everything to laws, and then He walked off and just let everything keep motioning.
+We kind of think maybe that God just committed everything to laws, and then He walked off and just let everything keep moving.
 No, brethren.
 God is the Caretaker of His creation.
 He is upholding all things by the word of His power daily!
 He exhibits so much power day in and day out that it is mind-boggling.

 Yes, things do work according to His law.
-He is there to constantly enforce a multitude of laws and to see that they do not run amuck and upset the purpose of His creation.
-He is monitoring things constantly, so do not become a deist and think that God has just walked off and left everything to run, including you and me.
+He is there to constantly enforce a multitude of laws and to see that they do not run amok and upset the purpose of His creation.
+He is monitoring things constantly, so do not become a Deist and think that God has just walked off and left everything to run, including you and me.
 He is keeping track of everything.
 What a mind we are dealing with!
 I cannot comprehend it.
 I know what I am saying is true, but I cannot comprehend it.
 Yet He is creating us in His image so that we can be like Him, but first we have to have character like Him.

 I am going to read this verse to you from the New International Version.